 Should the worst case occur, what is expected of the licensee?
-The WA sec 6(3) states that if a person is carrying out an industrial activity and a fire starts at, or within 1 kilometer of, the site of the activity it is the person's responsibility to report the fire and immediately carry out fire control if safe to do so until such time as the fire is extinguished, fire control becomes unsafe or they are relieved in writing from fire control responsibilities.
+The WA sec 6(3) states that if a person is carrying out an industrial activity and a fire starts at, or within 1 kilometer of the site of the activity it is the person's responsibility to report the fire and immediately carry out fire control if safe to do so until such time as the fire is extinguished, fire control becomes unsafe or they are relieved in writing from fire control responsibilities.
 The WR sec 13(1)(a) further requires that all the person's employees, fire suppression systems and heavy equipment within 30 kilometers by road of the fire be made available.

 We are not firefighters, so other than ensuring the prescribed equipment is available and that our operations are conducted with due diligence in respect to fire, how are we to know how to fight a fire?
 In 1991 a 30 year old logger lost his life while fighting a fire on behalf of his employer and recommendations from the B.C.
 Coroner's investigation resulted in WorkSafeBC including in its Occupational Health and Safety Regulation sec.
 26.3.1 the requirement that workers expected to fight a forest fire as part of their duties be trained to do so, and to receive annual re-training.
 This, when coupled with the requirements to carry out fire control under the Wildfire Act and Wildfire Regulation has resulted in persons working in the forest receiving training in the form of the B.C.
-Wildfire Service's S-100 Basic Fire Suppression and Safety course supported by an annual refresher in order to meet WorkSafeBC standards.
+Wildfire Service's S-100 Basic Fire Suppression and Safety course supported by an annual refresher in order to meet WorkSafeBC requirements.

 How can we better protect our forest tenure?
 We can better prepare ourselves and our tenure for fire season.
-Did you burn debris piles last year go and ensure that no holdover fire exists?
-Have you assessed the fire hazard resulting from your prescribed or industrial activity as required under the WA sec.
-7 and completed the necessary abatement?
+Did you burn debris piles last year, go and ensure that no holdover fire exists?
+Have you assessed the fire hazard resulting from your prescribed or industrial activity as required under the WA sec 7 and completed the necessary abatement?
 If something does happen are you prepared to respond in a safe and efficient manner?

-As a woodlot licensee, and hopefully a member of a local association there are opportunities to enter into Protection Agreements (WA sec 60) with the government.
-A woodlot association can approach the B.C.
-Wildfire Service and see whether it would be feasible to have an agreement in place which could train and even equip members of the association under B.C.
+As a licensee, there are opportunities to enter into Protection Agreements under WA sec 60, with the government.
+A licensee can approach the B.C.
+Wildfire Service and see whether it would be feasible to have an agreement in place which could train and even equip workers under B.C.
 Wildfire Service direction.
-With an agreement in place, should a fire occur the association could contact the Wildfire Service to provide assistance on a fire and upon receiving approval be deployed to the fire as an employee with compensation made to the association and working under the B.C.
+With an agreement in place, should a fire occur the licensee could contact the Wildfire Service to provide assistance on a fire and upon receiving approval be deployed to the fire as an employee with compensation made to the licensee and working under the B.C.
 Wildfire Service insurances and WorkSafeBC coverage.
-Protection Agreements have been in place for years with many entities such as community associations, Cattleman's associations, etc... and have enjoyed much success.
+Protection Agreements have been in place for years with much success.